aio-libs/aiosmtpd/aiosmtpd/docs/auth.rst

    In the built-in AUTH hooks,
-   this is done by invoking the function specified by the :attr:`authenticator` initialization argument.
+   this is done by invoking the function specified by the :attr:`~aiosmtpd.smtp.SMTP.authenticator` initialization argument.

    AUTH Mechanism Hooks in handlers are NOT required to do the same, and MAY implement their own authenticator system.